aaron-c-zhao/GoGreen/README.md

 ├── pom.xml
 ```

-Our project is consisted of three separate modules as follows:
+The project is consisted of three separate modules as follows:

 #### 1. gogreen-client